Created in partnership with Mummy's Star

 • pain in your chest.

 Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious.
+But doctors can treat it with drugs that thin the blood.

 Breast cancer and surgery during pregnancy

 If you have breast cancer, you are usually given a choice of operations.
-This is the same for women who are not pregnant.
+This is the same for people who are not pregnant.
 You may have surgery to remove lymph nodes under your arm at the same time as breast surgery.

-Removing only the cancer
+Remove only the cancer (breast-conserving surgery)

 You will not have radiotherapy while you are pregnant.
-Your doctor will tell you if having a delay between surgery and radiotherapy is safe for you.
+Your doctors will tell you if having a delay between surgery and radiotherapy is safe for you.
 This depends on how many weeks pregnant you are.
 If chemotherapy is part of your treatment plan, you will have this before radiotherapy.

 Sentinel lymph node biopsy (SLNB)